Edward I of England: Second Barons' War

 Through such episodes as the deception of Derby at Gloucester, Edward acquired a reputation as untrustworthy.
 During the summer campaign he began to learn from his mistakes and gained the respect and admiration of contemporaries through actions such as showing clemency towards his enemies.
 The war did not end with the Earl of Leicester's death, and Edward participated in the continued campaigning.
-At Christmas, he came to terms with Simon the Younger and his associates at the Isle of Axholme in Lincolnshire, and in March he led a successful assault on the Cinque Ports.
+At Christmas, he came to terms with Simon the Younger and his associates at the Isle of Axholme in Lincolnshire, and in March 1266 he led a successful assault on the Cinque Ports.
 A contingent of rebels held out in the virtually impregnable Kenilworth Castle and did not surrender until the drafting of the conciliatory Dictum of Kenilworth in October 1266.
 In April it seemed as if the Earl of Gloucester would take up the cause of the reform movement, and civil war would resume, but after a renegotiation of the terms of the Dictum of Kenilworth, the parties came to an agreement.
 Around this time, Edward was made steward of England and began to exercise influence in the government.
 He was also appointed Lord Warden of the Cinque Ports in 1265.
-Despite this, he was little involved in the settlement negotiations following the wars.
-His main focus was on planning his forthcoming crusade.
+Despite this, he was little involved in the settlement negotiations following the wars as he was planning his forthcoming crusade.